aparthas3112/aparthas3112.github.io/_pages/about.md

 When I'm outdoors, I enjoy long-distance cycling and adventure sports.
 When indoors, I enjoy gaming.

-If not astrophysics, I would either like to be a neuroscientist or a Formula One data scientist.
+Apart from astrophysics, I am passionate about neuroscience, advanced data modelling, formula one and mixology.